letsago/80Points/README.md

 pytest
 ```

-## Set up a test deck
+## Testing with a deterministic deck

-To use a deterministic test deck, add a file under server/testdata ending
+To use a deterministic test deck, add a file under `server/testdata/` ending
-in .txt.
+in .txt, e.g. `declaration.txt`.

-Format:
+### Format of test data file

 The first four lines correspond to player hands, and the cards are dealt
 in order that they appear on the line.
 The last line corresponds to the